 Fruit & Herb Vinegars

-Holidays, Salads, Sauces, Low Phosphorus, Low Potassium, Low Protein, Diabetic, Low Sodium
+Holidays, Salads, Sauces, Low Phosphorus, Low Potassium, Low Protein, Low Sodium

-- 1 quart bottle Vinegar, cider, white, red/white wine
+- 1 quart bottle vinegar, such as cider, white, red or white wine

-- Recycle old salad dressing bottles Pretty bottles
+- recycled old salad dressing bottles or jars

 - Pour out about 1/2 cup of vinegar from bottle.